Welcome to Volume 8 of Executed to Suppress His Message.

 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.

-But this revised translation is still not completely accurate, because later in the story we find how Adam’s rejection of God’s commands resulted in him having to “cultivate the ground” (Genesis 3:23).
+But this revised translation is still not completely accurate.
+Because later in the story we find how Adam’s rejection of God’s commands resulted in him having to “cultivate the ground” (Genesis 3:23).
 And since working the ground was Adam’s penalty for disobedience, it’s unlikely that he was working the ground before he disobeyed.

-The Bible usually uses the Hebrew translated into the English “cultivate” in association with serving someone else.
+The Bible usually uses the Hebrew word translated into the English “cultivate” in association with serving someone else.
 Of the 294 times this word is used in Scripture, it’s translated 224 times into English words serve or served.
 And when we remember how Adam was not required to work the ground until after he sinned, it becomes obvious that God placed Adam in the Garden for a very different reason.
 And when we read in the next verse (Genesis 2:16) how the Lord began to give commands to Adam, it becomes clear that Adam and Eve were placed in the garden to serve and obey the Lord.

 ~~~~